hallamaria1997/02476_mlops/reports/README.md

 >
 > Answer:

-Group member s212963 used 17,51 credits, group member s212958 used 30,78 credits, group member s212951 used 15,2 credits and group member s212957  used 50 credits, in total  credits was spend during development.
+Group member s212963 used `17.51` credits, group member s212958 used `30.78` credits, group member s212951 used `15.2` credits and group member s212957  used `50` credits, in total  credits was spent during development.
 The service deployment is free for the first 50 hours so that didn‘t start to take down our credits.
-The service costing them most having Virtual Machine Instances running.
+The service that ended up costing the most was having Virtual Machine Instances running.

 ## Overall discussion of project